-It is imperative to ensure that the expected value of the project is being generated.
-It is too easy to lose motivation and focus in the hectic first year, achieve some easy financial targets, but then progressively lose site of the synergistic goals expressed in the merger intent due to the normal friction and stress of business life.
+It is imperative to ensure that the expected value of the investment project is being achieved over time.
+It is too easy to lose motivation and focus in the hectic first year following an investment or buy-out.

-Our experience and services in this area are often creative, and engineered for maximum impact.
-Some of these include:
+Our experience and services in this area are often creative, and engineered for maximum impact in monitoring the investment.
+These include:

-- Classic business performance audits.
-These are typically implemented at regular intervals, and include monitoring of ISO, balanced scorecard, lean management, business plan targets and other protocols.
-Our staff can either implement the audit, or accompany the audit and act as follow-on or stay-behind support for the company in question.
+Investment performance monitoring.
+This are typically implemented at regular intervals, and includes monitoring of balanced scorecard, lean management, business plan targets and other protocols.
+Our staff can either implement the performance audit, or accompany the performance audit team and act as follow-on or stay-behind support for the company in question.

-- Executive mentoring and support.
-Very often, the Ukrainian or Russian management team (to take a common example), may find itself bewildered and offended by changing reporting protocols, a different corporate culture, and different expectations.
+Executive mentoring and support.
+Very often, the management team may find itself challenged by changing reporting protocols, a different corporate culture, and different expectations.
 The role of the consultant is to act as a mentor, sounding board, and friend in this situation.
 The consultancy can involve specialised assignments, such as reporting and monitoring protocols, or it can simply involve discussions on corporate culture, decision-making, how to handle certain requests, etc.

-- Crisis Management: In case things really go south, we help managers and other stakeholders resolve their differences and generate a rapid-action plan to solve the problems, or turn around the situation.
+Crisis Management: In case a post-investment situation degenerates, we help managers and other stakeholders resolve their differences and generate a rapid-action plan to solve the problems, or turn around the situation.